SMCorporation/SMDataDiller/README.md

 ``` objective-c
 - (void)fillCell:(UITableViewCell *)cell atIndexPath:(NSIndexPath *)indexPath
 ```
-This method is called every time, when cell will be displayed on the screen.
+This method (as ``fillWithObject:``) is called every time, when cell will be displayed on the screen.
 So, be aware to make here any heavyweight operations (creating DataFormatters, etc).